The First Few Hours

 Cramping

-After having your baby, you may feel cramping while breast or chestfeeding.
-Oxytocin, the hormone stimulated when your baby breast or chestfeeds, is what causes the uterus to contract.
+After having your baby, you may feel cramping while breastfeeding.
+Oxytocin, the hormone that is stimulated when your baby breastfeeds, is what causes the uterus to contract.
 Cramping will help your uterus return to the size it was before your pregnancy.
 This cramping may feel like menstrual cramps or a milder version of the cramping you experienced during labor.
 It will lessen as your body recovers from birth.

 Feel free to ask for pain relief options.
 You can also help ease discomfort from cramps by trying the following tips: